-The Compensation Committee of the Board of Directors currently consists of Thomas Caulfield, DES (Chair), Albert Y.C.
-Yu, Ph.D. and R. Stephen Heinrichs.
-No member of the Compensation Committee or executive officer of the Company is, or has been, an officer of the Company, or has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.
+The Compensation Committee of the Board of Directors currently consists of Joseph R. Bronson (Chair), Lucio Lanza and R. Stephen Heinrichs.
+No member of the Compensation Committee of the Company is, or has been, an officer of the Company, and no executive officer of the Company, has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.